 What is CeCTO?

-The Class of 2013 is currently underway with 23 participants.
+The Class of 2015-2016 began in August with 17 CeCTO candidates and 14 Superintendents participating.
 Take a look back at previous CeCTO courses.

 North Carolina adds 25 New CeCTOs in Schools

 The CeCTO Chronicles (view complete video playlist on our YouTube channel)

 - Class of 2011-2012